 An international curriculum

-Regents delivers a British-style curriculum with an international slant to two through to 19 year olds at its rural campus.
-Between the age of two and five years, children in the nursery and reception classes follow the Early Years Foundation Stage (EYFS).
+Regents delivers a British-style curriculum with an international slant to 2 through to 19 year olds at its rural campus.
+Between the age of 2 and 5 years, children in the nursery and reception classes follow the Early Years Foundation Stage (EYFS).

-The primary school curriculum is based on the English National Curriculum, which includes English, maths, science, geography, history, art and design, music, PE, ICT, design technology, library skills, Thai language and culture.
-Students also have Personal, Social and Health Education (PSHE), a feature of the English National Curriculum that looks at issues such as bullying, healthy lifestyles, dealing with stress and emotions, alcohol and drugs, friendships and relationships, and global issues.
-PE lessons cover swimming, athletics, cross-country running, basketball, football, dance and gymnastics; drama lessons work towards an annual production in the school’s Globe Theatre.
+The primary school curriculum is based on the National Curriculum for England, which includes English, maths, science, geography, history, art and design, music, PE, ICT, design technology, library skills, and Thai language and culture.
+Students also have Personal, Social, and Health Education (PSHE), a feature of the National Curriculum for England that looks at issues such as bullying, healthy lifestyles, dealing with stress and emotions, alcohol and drugs, friendships and relationships, and global issues.
+PE lessons cover swimming, athletics, cross-country running, basketball, football, dance, and gymnastics; drama lessons work towards an annual production in the school’s Globe Theatre.

-The secondary school continues to follow the English National Curriculum, which includes core subjects and specialist teaching in art, music, drama, PE, Thai, modern languages (Spanish, Mandarin, French or Thai), PHSE and computing.
-Students are placed in ability sets for English, maths, science and literacy at this stage in their education, and they have two enrichment lessons every week, which focus on topics outside the formal syllabus.
+The secondary school continues to follow the National Curriculum for England, which includes core subjects and specialist teaching in art, music, drama, PE, Thai, modern languages (Spanish, Mandarin, French, or Thai), PHSE, and computing.
+Students are placed in ability sets for English, maths, science, and literacy at this stage in their education, and they have two enrichment lessons every week which focus on topics outside the formal syllabus.
 By Year 7, students are expected to complete 45 minutes’ homework per subject per week.